jim60105/docker-whisperX/README.md

 ## LICENSE

-The main program, WhisperX, is distributed under [the BSD-4 license](https://github.com/m-bain/whisperX/blob/main/LICENSE).
+> The main program, WhisperX, is distributed under [the BSD-4 license](https://github.com/m-bain/whisperX/blob/main/LICENSE).
-Please consult their repository for access to the source code and licenses.
+Please consult their repository for access to the source code and license.

-The Dockerfile and CI workflow files in this repository are licensed under [the MIT license](/LICENSE).
+The Dockerfile and CI workflow files in this repository are licensed under [the MIT license](LICENSE).